Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  AT LOW TEMPERATURE (below T_c):                                       │
-│  • Macroscopic number of particles occupy SAME state                 │ │  • This is the "condensate" — the ground state                       │
-│  • System acquires macroscopic quantum coherence                     │
+│  • Macroscopic number of particles occupy SAME state                 │ │  • This is the "condensate", the ground state                        │ │  • System acquires macroscopic quantum coherence                     │
 │  • A single wave function describes the entire condensate            │ │                                                                         │